Biblical paraphrase: Background

 Before the Bible existed, paraphrase was used as a tool for rhetorical and educational purposes in ancient Greece and Rome.
 Demosthenes practiced paraphrase on his own orations, according to Plutarch.
 Quintilian recommended paraphrase.
 These rhetoricians used paraphrase to improve their writing.
 In schools, verse by Homer and Virgil were commonly paraphrased.
 Paraphrase of verse "translates" the meaning stylistically into prose.
 Biblical paraphrase is when verses or chapters from the Bible are written in different words, often emphasizing a different aspect of the text than the original.

 As a religious practice, Targumim, a Jewish tradition, was a paraphrase that performed interpretive work.
 Targumim often translated parts of the Hebrew Bible from Hebrew into a vernacular tongue like Aramaic.
 Many other examples of paraphrase exist within Jewish literature.
 One example is by Philo, who interspersed quotation of Genesis 2:1-6 with paraphrase.

 The purpose and justification for biblical paraphrase varies depending on the time period and language of the work.
-In the middle ages, English biblical paraphrase was considered a kind of translation, where the translator was expected to add interpretation, expansion, or other inventions to the text.
+In the Middle Ages, English biblical paraphrase was considered a kind of translation, where the translator was expected to add interpretation, expansion, or other inventions to the text.
 This was especially apparent in Middle and Modern English metrical psalters.
-In the sixteenth century, humanist studies of the Old Testament led to renewed interest in Psalm interpretation.
-Since Psalms were extremely familiar texts to English-speaking people then, readers could instantly mentally compare versions of the Psalms.
-While some psalm translations, like Thomas Beccon, hoped to replace the study of secular poetry with psalm study, the most skillful poets created psalm paraphrases without condemning classical verse.
-The psalm paraphrases did not always represent feelings from the poet themself, and imitation through poetry (including paraphrase) was considered an art in itself.
+In the sixteenth century, humanist studies of the Old Testament led to renewed interest in psalm interpretation.
+Since the book of Psalms was an extremely familiar text to English-speaking people at the time, readers could instantly mentally compare versions of psalms.
+While some psalm translations, like Thomas Beccon's, hoped to replace the study of secular poetry with psalm study, the most skillful poets created psalm paraphrases without condemning classical verse.
+Imitation through poetry (including paraphrase) was considered an art in itself.
 Biblical paraphrases from the 16th and 17th century did not replace Biblical study, but supplemented it as an exercise in comprehension.
 In John Dryden's Preface to Ovid's Epistles (1690), he defined paraphrase as "translation with latitude, where the author is kept in view by the translator, so as never to be lost, but his words are not so strictly followed as his sense, and that is to be admitted to be amplified, but not altered."
 He positioned paraphrase as a happy medium between metaphrase (close, literal translation) and imitation.
-Like other poetic retellings of scripture, Biblical paraphrase allowed the author to "write his way into the sacred text," where "retelling of the biblical material turns into a retelling of the self."
+According to R. V. Young in Doctrine and Devotion in Seventeenth-century Poetry, Biblical paraphrase allowed an author to "write his way into the sacred text," where "retelling of the biblical material turns into a retelling of the self."
+This assumption led many scholars to relate Biblical poetry to the author's biography.
+In contrast, Rivkah Zim in English Metrical Psalms cautioned readers that the psalm paraphrases did not always represent feelings of the poet themself.